Eritreans: Ancient history

 Eritrea is widely considered to have been part of the territory of the ancient Land of Punt, which was first recorded by the ancient Egyptians in the 25th century BC.
 Most of the area, along with northern Ethiopia, became part of Dʿmt from the 10th to 5th centuries BC.
 This area later became the centre of the Kingdom of Aksum in the 1st century BC.
 The 3rd century Iranian prophet Mani wrote that Aksum was one of four great powers of the world, along with Persia, Rome, and China.
 It is mentioned in the Periplus of the Erythraean Sea; the name Erythraean Sea refers to the Red Sea, and is the origin of the name Eritrea.
 Aksum began to decline in the mid 6th century, eventually collapsing by the end of the 10th century.

 Medieval history

 Following the fall of Aksum, the land of present-day Eritrea was part of Medri Bahri.
 The kingdom lasted until Italian colonization in 1889, however the coastal regions were ruled by other polities during this time.
-The Adal Sultanate conquered the coast under Badlay ibn Sa'ad ad-Din in the 15th century, and the Ottomans conquered the area in 1517, incorporating into the empire as Habesh Eyalet.
+The Adal Sultanate conquered the coast under Badlay ibn Sa'ad ad-Din in the 15th century, and the Ottomans conquered the area between 1555 and 1557, incorporating into the empire as Habesh Eyalet.